jrkernan/SirFallenTAS/README.md

   .gitignore
 ```

-**2. Autoload**: add the TASManager as an autoload singleton.
+2. Add the TASManager as an autoload singleton.
 In Project -> Project Settings -> Globals -> Autoload set the path to: `res://addons/tas/src/tas_manager.gd` and the name to: `TASManager`.

-**3. File replacement**: Four of the original Sir Fallen source files were modified.
+3. Four of the original Sir Fallen source files were modified.
 Download the modified versions [here](https://drive.google.com/file/d/1FU3-pXjoDws_D8qfmLkovz8TExvqXzAj/view?usp=sharing) and replace them inside the project.

 ## Controls (default keyboard keys)